matheusb432/unity-course/notes/unity.md

 - A _Trigger_ is a boolean value that can be used to trigger an animation.
 It works by being automatically set back to false after being set to true.

+## Sequences

+- A _Sequence_ is a collection of animations that transition into one another.
+- It's used to create smooth transitions between animations.
+- Sequences can be used to create _Cutscenes_.

 # UI Toolkit

 - Unity provides _UI Toolkit_, a tool that can be used to create GUIs.